awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 For information on migrating to Amazon ES from a self\-managed Elasticsearch cluster, see [Migrating to Amazon Elasticsearch Service](migration.md)\.

-## Related Services<a name="aes-related-services"></a>
+## Related services<a name="aes-related-services"></a>

 Amazon ES commonly is used with the following services:

 [Amazon CloudWatch](http://aws.amazon.com/documentation/cloudwatch/)
 Amazon ES domains automatically send metrics to CloudWatch so that you can monitor domain health and performance\.
-For more information, see [Monitoring Cluster Metrics with Amazon CloudWatch](es-managedomains-cloudwatchmetrics.md)\.
+For more information, see [Monitoring Amazon Elasticsearch Service cluster metrics with Amazon CloudWatch](es-managedomains-cloudwatchmetrics.md)\.
 CloudWatch Logs can also go the other direction\.
 You might configure CloudWatch Logs to stream data to Amazon ES for analysis\.
-To learn more, see [Loading Streaming Data into Amazon ES from Amazon CloudWatch](es-aws-integrations.md#es-aws-integrations-cloudwatch-es)\.
+To learn more, see [Loading streaming data from Amazon CloudWatch](es-aws-integrations.md#es-aws-integrations-cloudwatch-es)\.

 [AWS CloudTrail](http://aws.amazon.com/documentation/cloudtrail/)
 Use AWS CloudTrail to get a history of the Amazon ES configuration API calls and related events for your account\.
-For more information, see [Configuration API Monitoring in Amazon Elasticsearch Service](es-managedomains-cloudtrailauditing.md)\.
+For more information, see [Monitoring Amazon Elasticsearch Service configuration API activity ](es-managedomains-cloudtrailauditing.md)\.

 [Amazon Kinesis](http://aws.amazon.com/documentation/kinesis/)
 Kinesis is a managed service for real\-time processing of streaming data at a massive scale\.
-For more information, see [Loading Streaming Data into Amazon ES from Amazon Kinesis Data Streams](es-aws-integrations.md#es-aws-integrations-kinesis) and [Loading Streaming Data into Amazon ES from Amazon Kinesis Data Firehose](es-aws-integrations.md#es-aws-integrations-fh)\.
+For more information, see [Loading streaming data from Amazon Kinesis Data Streams](es-aws-integrations.md#es-aws-integrations-kinesis) and [Loading streaming data from Amazon Kinesis Data Firehose](es-aws-integrations.md#es-aws-integrations-fh)\.

 [Amazon S3](http://aws.amazon.com/documentation/s3/)
 Amazon Simple Storage Service \(Amazon S3\) provides storage for the internet\.
 This guide provides Lambda sample code for integration with Amazon S3\.
-For more information, see [Loading Streaming Data into Amazon ES from Amazon S3](es-aws-integrations.md#es-aws-integrations-s3-lambda-es)\.
+For more information, see [Loading streaming data from Amazon S3](es-aws-integrations.md#es-aws-integrations-s3-lambda-es)\.

 [AWS IAM](http://aws.amazon.com/iam/)
 AWS Identity and Access Management \(IAM\) is a web service that you can use to manage access to your Amazon ES domains\.
 For more information, see [Identity and Access Management in Amazon Elasticsearch Service](es-ac.md)\.

 [AWS Lambda](http://aws.amazon.com/documentation/lambda/)
 AWS Lambda is a compute service that lets you run code without provisioning or managing servers\.
 This guide provides Lambda sample code to stream data from DynamoDB, Amazon S3, and Kinesis\.
-For more information, see [Loading Streaming Data into Amazon Elasticsearch Service](es-aws-integrations.md)\.
+For more information, see [Loading streaming data into Amazon Elasticsearch Service](es-aws-integrations.md)\.

 [Amazon DynamoDB](http://aws.amazon.com/documentation/dynamodb/)
 Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability\.
-To learn more about streaming data to Amazon ES, see [Loading Streaming Data into Amazon ES from Amazon DynamoDB](es-aws-integrations.md#es-aws-integrations-dynamodb-es)\.
+To learn more about streaming data to Amazon ES, see [Loading streaming data from Amazon DynamoDB](es-aws-integrations.md#es-aws-integrations-dynamodb-es)\.

 [Amazon QuickSight](http://aws.amazon.com/documentation/quicksight/)
 You can visualize data from Amazon ES using Amazon QuickSight dashboards\.
 For more information, see [Using Amazon Elasticsearch Service with Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/connecting-to-es.html) in the *Amazon QuickSight User Guide*